promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

 ### Measuring perplexity

 Perplexity is a measure of how well a language model predicts a sample of text.
-In the context of LLMs, a lower perplexity score indicates greater confidence in the model's completion, and therefore lower chance of hallucation.
+In the context of LLMs, a lower perplexity score indicates greater confidence in the model's completion, and therefore lower chance of hallucination.

 By using the `perplexity` assertion type, we can set a threshold to ensure that the model's predictions meet our confidence requirements.